Chidera8/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This script changes the group owner to school for the file hello: chgrp school hello

-This script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+This script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.: chown vincent:staff *